 JENNY BITNER’s fiction has been published in Mississippi Review, The Sun, Fence and PANK.
 Her story “The Pamphleteer” was selected by Dave Eggers for The Best American Nonrequired Reading and incorporated into an opera by The Paul Bailey Ensemble.
 Her nonfiction has appeared in Utne Reader, To-Do List, The San Francisco Bay Guardian and Men’s Health.
 She organized Irrational Exuberance, a cross-genre performance series, and The Basement Reading Series.
 Pine Press published her poetry chapbook Mother.
 She has finished a novel, Here Is a Game We Can Play.
 She was a Hoyns Fellow in creative writing at the University of Virginia. jennyart.com.

 E.B.
-BOYD has reported on everything from Silicon Valley hotshots to Marines in Afghanistan.
+BOYD is a contributing writer at Fast Company and San Francisco.
+She’s reported on everything from Silicon Valley hotshots to Marines in Afghanistan.
 Most recently, she covered technology for FastCompany.com.
-Previously, she was an overseas producer for CNN and a staff writer at The Toledo Blade, where she was a Writer of the Year.
+Previously, she was a producer in Jerusalem for CNN and a staff writer at The Toledo Blade, where she was a Writer of the Year.
 She’s reported from the Middle East, China, Haiti, and Afghanistan.
-She is a contributing writer at Fast Company and San Francisco.
 Her work has also appeared in Elle, BusinessWeek.com, Utne Reader, and the San Francisco Chronicle.
-Boyd has had a second career in tech, working on product teams at startups and Fortune 1000s.
-She has a degree in international policy from Princeton and is president of the Society of Professional Journalists-Northern California.
+She has a degree in international policy from Princeton and is president of the Society of Professional Journalists-Northern California. about.me/ebboyd

 MONICA CAMPBELL is the immigration reporter and editor at Public Radio International’s The World.
 She also contributes to the Committee to Protect Journalists.
 Prior to joining PRI, she reported internationally, with stories ranging from Mexico’s migrant shelters, the Pope’s Cuba visit, press freedom in Venezuela.
 From 2003 to 2009, she lived in Mexico City and covered immigration, politics, and crime for The Christian Science Monitor, The Chronicle of Higher Education, the San Francisco Chronicle, Columbia Journalism Review, Marie Claire and Newsweek.
 Monica, a 2009-10 Harvard Nieman Fellow, has also reported from Afghanistan. www.theworld.org